MikeBelousov/ml-gwas/README.md

-# GWAS with machine learning
+# GWAS based on machine learning